 When we buy an album we expect some sort of connection of concept, or common theme among the songs that were included.
 I think that is an important part of what defines a "Good Album".

 Pink Floyd’s Dark Side of the Moon is a good example of a “Let’s all get wasted and then lie down and listen to this with the speakers close to our heads…”. type of album.

 Obviously a great idea at the time.

-Then there were other albums that exemplify the "Let's all get wasted and jump in the car and drive real fast" type of album, like Steppenwolf Live That one really got your motor runnin' ...
+Then there were other albums that exemplified the "Let's all get wasted and jump in the car and drive really fast" type of album, like Steppenwolf Live That one really got your motor runnin' ...

 But, like one of my run-on sentences ... the challenge in putting together an album is in trying to find a Good way to develop the concept without “beating a dead horse” by writing the same thing over and over ( and over and over and over ).